Explore Middlesbrough

 Frequently asked questions

-The Transporter Bridge (the world's largest working transporter bridge), the Riverside Stadium (Middlesbrough FC), the Dorman Museum, and a Teesside town that built much of the world's industrial infrastructure Roam surfaces the hidden gems that make Middlesbrough worth exploring.
+Middlesbrough is a place in Teesside known for the Transporter Bridge (the world's largest working transporter bridge), the Riverside Stadium (Middlesbrough FC), the Dorman Museum, and a Teesside town that built much of the world's industrial infrastructure.
+Middlesbrough grew with extraordinary speed — in 1801 it had 25 inhabitants; by 1900 over 90,000.
+The population is around 140,000.

-Yes — Roam is live in Middlesbrough and across North Yorkshire.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Middlesbrough and across Teesside.
+It is available on iOS and Android.